sadanandpai/git-guide/README.md

 <br>

-### 28. How do I reset code of my branch to code of a different branch?
+### 28. How do I reset the code of my branch to the code of a different branch?

-When reset a branch to a different branch, your codebase on your branch will become same as other branch.
-To achieve this, you can user 'reset' command.
+When resetting a branch to a different branch, the codebase on your branch will become the same as the other branch.
+To achieve this, you can use the 'reset' command.

 - Checkout to the branch `git checkout <your-branch-bame>`
 - Reset with the branch name `git reset --hard <source-branch>`